redis/librdb/README.md

 the codebase is still undergoing significant changes and may evolve in the future.

 ## Getting Started
+If you just wish to get a basic understanding of the library's functionality, without running tests (To see parser internal state printouts, execute the command `export LIBRDB_DEBUG_DATA=1` beforehand):

+    % make lib example

 To build and run tests, you need to have cmocka unit testing framework installed and then:

-    make

-If you just wish to get a basic understanding of the library's functionality, without running tests:

-    make lib
-    make example
+    % make

-To see parser internal state printouts, execute the command `export LIBRDB_DEBUG_DATA=1` beforehand.
+Run CLI extension of this library and parse RDB file to json (might need `export LD_LIBRARY_PATH=./lib` beforehand):

+    % ./bin/rdb-convert ./test/dumps/multiple_lists_strings.rdb json

+Run against Redis server, say, on address 127.0.0.1:6379, and upload RDB file:

+    % ./bin/rdb-convert ./test/dumps/single_list.rdb resp -h 127.0.0.1 -p 6379

+(For more information and CLI usage, run it without any arguments)

 ## Motivation behind this project
 There is a genuine need by the Redis community for a versatile RDB file parser that can